 Environmental policymakers are increasingly coming to the realization that, in order to be effective, their policies must be based on an understanding of how people think.
 In this course the fields of social and cognitive psychology will provide the background and methodology for an examination of the thought processes of individuals and groups when they are faced with environmental problems in the course of their daily lives.
 This evaluating alternative public policies in such areas as global warming, hazardous waste disposal, cancer prevention, and species extinct.
 Topics will include, but not be limited to: (1) Environmental values (How do people decide what a cleaner environment is worth to them?); (2) Environmental perception and judgment (How do people decide that an environmental problem is severe enough to warrant remedial action?); (3)Environmental education (How accurate are people's mental conceptions of environmental problems and how can accuracy be improved by educational programs?); (4) Environmental attitudes and behavior (What is the relationship between what people say they should do about the environment and what they actually end up doing?).
 Students considering or planning IQP projects on environmental topics will find this course to be particularly valuable.
-Students enrolling in this course will be most successful if they have first taken either SS 1401 (Cognitive Psychology) or SS 1402 (Social Psychology) as some knowledge of introductory psychology will be assumed.
+Recommended background: SS 1401 or SS 1402.

 This course will be offered in 2001-02 and in alternate years thereafter.